Homeowners insurance for senior citizens

 Common coverage limits for home insurance

 Most standard homeowners insurance policies offer the same coverage types, but limits can vary.
-Some coverage types can be increased or added to customize your home insurance policy to meet your needs as a senior.
+Some coverage types can be increased or added to personalize your home insurance policy to meet your needs as a senior.

 - Other structures: This limit is generally 10% of the dwelling coverage but can be increased if needed.
 If you are planning to build separate structures on your land, you may need to adjust this coverage to insure them.

 - Medical payments: The lowest limit is usually $1,000, but coverage can be increased, usually with a cap of $5,000 or $10,000.
 This coverage pays injuries to guests regardless if you are found at fault.
 If you frequently have people over, a higher limit might be prudent.

 Is homeowners insurance more expensive for seniors?

 The cost of homeowners insurance is determined by a number of factors.
 Characteristics like your claims history, home’s location, the age of the home, square footage, roof and how much coverage you need will determine your rate.
 Each insurance company sets its own rating structure, so you will get different rates from different carriers.

 Homeowners insurance discounts for seniors